elsampsa/valkka-live/docs/_build/html/_sources/faq.rst.txt

     pip3 uninstall opencv-python
     sudo pip3 uninstall opencv-python # just in case!

+That name of that sneaky broken opencv python package might also be "opencv-python-headless-something".
+You can see the versions installed with ``pip freeze | grep -i "opencv"``

 And install your linux distro's default opencv instead with:

 ::